kmotoko/server-guideline/services/openvpn.md

 sudo iptables -t nat -A POSTROUTING -s 10.8.0.0/24 -o <PRIVATE_INTERFACE> -j MASQUERADE
 ```
 where `10.8.0.0/24` is the VPN subnet and `<PRIVATE_INTERFACE>` is the remote private LAN.
 Then, do: `sudo dpkg-reconfigure iptables-persistent`.

+**Important:** Do not forget to only allow forwarding from/to specific interface.

 ### Install OpenVPN
 + Install via